froidling/FroidOnline/README.md

 # FroidOnline
-A Simple Webpage for myself and my projects
+A simple webpage for yself and my projects